 Faith and Fear

 I'm a very analytical person.
-I analyze problems to figure out the best solution; I analyze things that are good to see if they can be made better; I analyze myself to try to understand why I do the things I do.
+I analyze problems to figure out the best solution; I analyze good things to see if they can be made better; I analyze myself to try to understand why I do what I do.

 The subject of this post relates to the last example.

 I'm 55 years old.
-I've been through a lot in my life - some really, really good experiences and some really, really, really bad ones with some mundane ones sprinkled in for kicks and giggles...
+I've been through a lot in my life - some very, very good experiences and some very, very, very bad ones with the mundane sprinkled in for kicks and giggles.

-... and I sometimes feel like I've analyzed (really - overanalyzed) every single one of them either at the time or even years later.
+I feel like I've analyzed (really - overanalyzed) every single one of them either at the time or years later.

-One thing I have realized about myself is that when a big problem comes at me, I immediately go into figure-it-out mode.
+I have realized about myself that when a big problem comes at me, I immediately go into figure-it-out mode.
 I begin mobilizing.
 I start working on a plan.
 I try to decide my next step.

 At that point, I'm usually not afraid.